0ffthexanax/Roblox-Profile-Viewer-Extension/README.md

 This project is open-source, allowing users to inspect the code and verify that it contains no harmful components.
 The `.ROBLOSECURITY` cookie is used exclusively to fetch data from Roblox APIs and is never logged or stored.

-## Features ✨

-The profile viewer provides the following information:
-- **ID**: A unique identifier assigned to the account.
-- **Username**: The account's chosen username.
-- **Display Name**: The name displayed on the account's profile.
-- **Friends**: The total number of friends associated with the account.
-- **Followers**: The total number of users following the account.
-- **Following**: The total number of users the account is following.
-- **Premium Status**: Indicates whether the account holds an active premium subscription.
-- **Robux Balance**: The current balance of Robux in the accountt.
-- **RAP (Recent Average Price)**: The current RAP value associated with the account

 ## Updates 🆕

 <details>